 Meanwhile, there is a mismatch of homes that are for sale, and what most buyers are looking for.
 There are more homes to choose from in the higher price points, meaning that premium and luxury homes are, on average, taking longer to sell and are selling at or below list price.

 This mismatch is also happening on a national level.
-A recent National Association of Realtors Existing Home Sale Report found that inventory or existing homes for sale is 6.5% lower than this time last year at a 4.2 month supply.
+A National Association of Realtors report found that inventory or existing homes for sale is 6.5% lower than this time last year at a 4.2 month supply.
 That’s the 27th consecutive month of year over year inventory decreases.

 To give you an idea of how our local Central Ohio real estate market compares to the national market, in August 2017 we had a 1.5 month supply.